Kousik-Sasmal/Flask-API-making-from-IPL-data/README.md

-# Flask-API-making-from-IPL-data
+# API making from IPL data using Flask

+`API` services are created using Flask.

+Link of the Flask website where APIs are deployed: http://kousiksasmal.pythonanywhere.com/

-Documentation page of APIs: https://kousik-sasmal-ipl-data-api-demo-streamlit-application-vf7a57.streamlit.app/
+Documentation page for API Services: https://kousik-sasmal-ipl-data-api-demo-streamlit-application-vf7a57.streamlit.app/
 -------------------------------------------------------------------------------------------------------------